bijaymunda181/Linux-prep/senario-based-question.md

 → On systemd systems, logrotate runs via timer, not service.

 ## 2.You have a custom application generating logs at: </br> /app/logs/app.log </br>Rotate it daily, keep last 7 logs, compress them, and use copytruncate.
+So the correct configuration block should be:

+/app/logs/app.log {
+daily
+rotate 7
+compress
+copytruncate
+}

+And yes, you would place this block inside a new file under:

+/etc/logrotate.d/